The Fantasticks

 The Fantasticks is a musical with music by Harvey Schmidt and lyrics and a book by Tom Jones, loosely based on the 1894 play Les Romanesques by Edmond Rostand.
-It tells an allegorical story concerning two neighboring fathers who trick their children into falling in love by pretending to feud.
+It tells an allegorical story concerning two neighboring parents who employ reverse psychology to get their children to fall in love by pretending to feud.

 The show's original off-Broadway production ran a total of 42 years (until 2002) and 17,162 performances, making it the world's longest-running musical.
 The musical was produced by Lore Noto.
 It was awarded Tony Honors for Excellence in Theatre in 1991.
 The poetic book and breezy, inventive score, including such memorable songs as "Try to Remember", helped make the show durable.
 Many productions followed, as well as television and film versions.
 The Fantasticks has become a staple of regional, community and high school productions since its premiere, with approximately 250 new productions each year.
 It is played with a small cast, two- to three-person orchestra and minimalist set design.

 The show was revived off Broadway from 2006 to 2017.
 As of 2010, its original investors had earned 240 times their original investments.
+The first Broadway production is planned to begin in late 2026.
 The musical has played in all 50 US states and in at least 67 foreign countries.